 After World War II, when more women entered the workforce, Sunday became a default day to sleep in late and provide respite from cooking and cleaning.
 Hotels across the country combined breakfast and lunch dishes into hearty afternoon buffets, attracting women and families.
 Soon, brunch became the standard-bearer for celebrating mom on Mother’s Day and lavishing her with the best of both meals as well as her favorite cocktail.

-We’ve compiled eight brunch spread ideas that we love for their generous portions and restaurant-worthy depth of flavor.
+We’ve compiled eight Mother’s Day brunch ideas that we love for their generous portions and restaurant-worthy depth of flavor.
 Make these recipes to celebrate mom at home, where reservations are guaranteed!

 ‘All for Mama,’ Southern-style feast